linlinz1/AutoCommentGenerator/README.md

 This script implement basic doxygen style annotation check for files and their methods.
 If the origin code don't have correct annotation it can auto generate an annotation pattern.
 It can also check and add file header.

-## Example Input
+## Usage

-One file name each line in file_list.txt.
+1. Input the target files' names in file_list.txt and one file name each line like following.

 ```
 examples/encode_hevc_vdenc_packet_g12.h